The Original Ramos Gin Fizz

 Invented in the 1880s by Henry C. Ramos, in his bar at Meyer's Restaurant, this is one of New Orleans' most famous drinks.
 The secret of its flavor and texture is orange flower water and egg whites.
-When Huey P. Long was governor of Louisiana he brought with him to New York's Roosevelt Hotel the bartender from the New Orleans Roosevelt just so he could have New Orleans gin fizzes whenever he was in New York.
+When Huey P. Long was governor of Louisiana he brought with him to New York's Roosevelt Hotel the bartender from the New Orleans Roosevelt to train the NYC bartenders on how to make a proper Ramos Gin Fizz, just so he could have his beloved New Orleans gin fizzes whenever he was in New York.
 Yeah, sure, every man a king ...

 Orange flower water can be difficult to find, but is available in better liquor stores or Middle-Eastern markets.
 You can mail-order it from Fee Brothers, and in New Orleans you can also obtain it from Martin Wine Cellar or Vieux Carré Wine and Spirits.

-Shake all ingredients except the soda water very vigorously for at least one minute, preferably longer -- the longer the better.
-Strain into a tall thin glass, or a very large old fashioned glass, and top with some soda water.
-Stir.
+Shake all ingredients except the soda water WITHOUT ICE very vigorously for at least one minute, preferably longer -- the longer the better.
+Then add ice and shake for 1-2 minutes, as long as you can manage, until extremely cold and frothy.
+Strain into a tall thin glass, or a very large old fashioned glass, and top with soda water.
+Stir gently.

 beverages page | creole and cajun recipe page